Do you want to know what earned media is and how you can build an effective earned media strategy?

 Moreover, we’re also going to select some of the advanced settings, allowing us to:

-- Assign a catch-all email if no valid email address is found for the person
+- Not assign a catch-all email if no valid email address is found for the person

-- Assign a personal email if no valid business email address is found for the person linked to our opportunity
+- Assign a company generic email email if no valid business email address is found for the person linked to our opportunity

 Next, we’re getting to review and run our automation.